Explore Management Information Systems

 Today's organizations are seeking professionals who can bridge the gaps between business and information technology.
 Designed to meet the needs of today’s businesses, Champlain’s online bachelor’s in management information systems degree will help you advance your career in this growing field, and allow you to bring more to the table than your valuable technical skills as both an experienced business and information technology professional.

-Graduates of Champlain's management information systems online program will gain the skills needed to manage and plan an organization's technology needs, in addition to subject matter expertise in a specialization of your choice.
+Graduates of Champlain's management information systems online program will gain the skills needed to manage and plan an organization's technology needs.
 With a focus on both foundational business and technical skills (including knowledge of 7+ key applications, platforms, and programming languages, listed below), in addition to key soft skills like problem-solving and critical-thinking, you'll emerge from the program as a well-rounded employee prepared to tackle today's IT challenges, and with a diverse skill set that can carry you through your career.

 Academic Excellence and Recognition